micha-silver/MODIS-download/code/download_MODIS.md

 ### Define directories

-This code chunk includes reading a text file “site\_shapefiles\_url.txt” that includes a list of sites, with three columns: name, full\_name, url The URL is a link to the boundary shapefile from DEIMS for each site.
+This code chunk includes reading a text file “site\_shapefiles\_url.csv” that includes a list of sites, with three columns: name, full\_name, url The URL is a link to the boundary shapefile from DEIMS for each site.